VanessaSeto/IntellaAI/README.md

-# Athena
+# IntellaAI
-An interview AI chatbot to help students and employers simplify the interviewing process.
-AthenaAI is a web based application that includes a chat option for technical interview questions and a voice option for soft skills interview practice.
+IntellaAI (AthenaAI v2) is an interview AI chatbot to help students and employers simplify the interviewing process.
+IntellaAI is a web based application specifically targeted towards Sun Life's digital chatbot Ella.
+It includes a chat option for technical interview questions and a voice option for soft skills interview practice.

-This project is created at the Evoke 2019 Hackathon.
+This project was created at the Evoke 2019 Hackathon and continued as a passion project.